robfletcher/grails-gson/readme.md

 Even though you can bind nested domain relationships there need to be cascade rules in place so that they will save.

 In the examples above the _Pet_ domain class must declare that it `belongsTo` _Child_ (or _Child_ must declare that updates cascade to `pets`).
 Otherwise the data will bind but when you save the _Child_ instance the changes to any nested _Pet_ instances will not be persisted.

 ### Cascading saves

 Likewise if you are trying to create an entire object graph at once the correct cascade rules need to be present.

 If _Pet_ declares `belongsTo = [child: Child]` everything should work as Grails will apply cascade _all_ by default.
 However if _Pet_ declares `belongsTo = Child` then _Child_ needs to override the default cascade _save-update_ so that new _Pet_ instances are created properly.

 See [the Grails documentation on the `cascade` mapping][5] for more information.

 ### Circular references

 Gson does not support serializing object graphs with circular references and a `StackOverflowException` will be thrown if you try.
 The plugin protects against circular references caused by bi-directional relationships in GORM domain classes but any other circular reference is likely to cause a problem when serialized.
 If your domain model contains such relationships you will need to register additional `TypeAdapter` implementations for the classes involved.

+### Parameter parsing

+In general it is possible to use the Gson plugn alongside Grails' built in JSON support.
+The only thing the plugin overrides in the parsing of a JSON request body into a parameter map.

+This is only done when you set `parseRequest: true` in _URLMappings_ or use a resource style mapping.
+See [the Grails documentation on REST services][10] for more information.

+The plugin's parsing is compatible with that done by the default JSON handler so you should see no difference in the result.

 [1]:http://code.google.com/p/google-gson/
 [2]:http://jira.grails.org/browse/GRAILS-9220